How to Become a Compliance Analyst

-Perhaps the most quoted scene of Lord of the Rings is when Gandalf the Grey stands up against the giant Balrog.
-Standing above an endless pit, Gandalf yells “You shall not pass!”; challenging the monster, inevitably causing it to fall into darkness.
+Perhaps the most quoted scene of Lord of the Rings is when Gandalf the Grey stands against the giant Balrog.
+Standing above an endless pit, Gandalf yells “You shall not pass!” challenging the monster and inevitably causing it to fall into darkness.

-As a cyber security compliance analyst, you are Gandalf the Grey, and the Balrog is the whole of noncompliant cyber security policies.
-Letting these policies through will be detrimental to the organization that you work for and for the assets that you have to protect.
-Compliance isn’t always easy to achieve, but it’s always a necessity in the cyber security industry.
+As a cybersecurity compliance analyst, you are Gandalf the Grey, and the Balrog is the whole of noncompliant cybersecurity policies.
+Letting these policies remain is detrimental to the organization that you work for and the assets you protect.
+Compliance isn’t always easy to achieve, but it’s always a necessity in the cybersecurity industry.

 So, then, how do you become a compliance analyst?
-Let’s get into what compliance analysts are, what they do, their salaries, roles, and how you can learn to become a compliance analyst.
+Let’s get into what compliance analysts are, what they do, their salaries, their roles, and how you can become one.

 What is a compliance analyst?